-Ideally, an individual who determines that drug use is harmful to them in some way would be able to choose not to use these substances anymore, and that would just be the end of it.
+Ideally, a person who determines that drug use is harmful to them in some way would be able to choose not to use these substances anymore, and that would just be the end of it.
 Unfortunately, however, it is not this simple.
 The person will have to address whatever problems or difficulties they feel that drug use can help them solve or avoid.
 In addition to that, the individual will have to address and resolve whatever physical, mental, and spiritual damages the drug use is causing.

-Is a Relapse Inevitable or Preventable?
+Is Relapse Inevitable or Preventable?

-A relapse occurs when an individual who has quit drug use for some period of time returns to using drugs at a future point.
+A relapse occurs when an individual who has quit drug use for some period returns to using drugs at a future point.
 An individual can relapse after being sober for a week, a few months, or even many years.
 Some individuals work incredibly hard to achieve and maintain their sobriety, only to fall back into drug use at some point in the future.
-A relapse can lead them to believe that drug addiction is a disease from which they can never hope to fully recover.
+A relapse can lead them to believe that drug addiction is a disease from which they can never hope to recover fully.
 Fortunately, this is no truer than the statement that a building that catches on fire once will inevitably catch on fire again in the future.